| Chapter 2Basic Channel Input Specifications In a sense, data acquisition hardware is a commodity. All you need

 things: a total input-channel count and a sense of what type each

+input is.
 In fact, the only thing DAQ-board inputs sense is voltage.
 Even

 an input that nominally senses current really only senses the voltage